 - Make it with chicken ~ add some shredded or cubed cooked chicken for a main course salad.

-don’t forget to pin this peach and cashew biryani salad
+Thanks for pinning this peach and cashew biryani salad

 I love to bring new and exciting dishes to the table, especially when I can introduce new flavors and combinations to friends and family.
 If you’re called upon to bring something to a gathering, why not try something a little off the beaten path?
 My Spicy Thai Spaghetti Salad is a great example of a dish that takes a beloved classic and tweaks it, and my Fried Cabbage and Bacon Slaw is always the first to go at any party.
 This Chopped Turkish Salad also sounds delicious, and no one will expect this Corn and Blueberry Salad!